 When and how much should I pay?

-paid either in full or by instalments.
+Fees can be paid either in full or annually by 3 termly instalments.
 Please refer to the University's finance terms and conditions for details of payment deadlines.

 How should I pay?